Business Advice from Birds

 - Only do the actions that put the Critical Success Factors into play; everything else gets put aside.
 We mean it!
 If it doesn’t support a Critical Success Factor, take it off your list.

+If you break every other rule in business, follow this one.
 Think “lift plus thrust.”
-And eliminate the “load plus drag.”
+And eliminate the “load plus the drag.”